Latest update: 05.08.2025 | by Lili

 As the World Trademark Review’s report on the subject puts it: “quite often the authorities inquire whether any brand owner’s specialist would assist them in a control raid to make the first ‘field verification’ of suspect products.”

 globaleyez is no stranger to cooperation with the authorities.
-In fact, we’ve assisted law enforcement many times with information, documentation, tangible evidence, and much more.
+We’ve assisted law enforcement many times with information, documentation, tangible evidence, and much more.
 Our online brand protection experts are always happy to cooperate with the authorities to eliminate counterfeits and grey markets.